nrgopal/antcolony/README.md

 improvement when the ACO is extended to update a varying number of neighboring paths, like in simulated annealing.
 We also compare our results to other approaches, including baseline performances based on other algorithms and also one based on Particle Swarm Optimization.*

+Refer to Ant Colony Optimization Report pdf for implementation and analysis.